 If budget is not a constraint, then you will have access to some of the most luxurious condominiums in Kuala Lumpur like 10 Mont Kiara, 28 Mont Kiara, Seni Mont Kiara, and Tiffani Kiara.

 Great landed options like Aman Kiara, Serene Kiara, Amarin Kiara, and Kiara Hills are also available.

 In terms of price per square foot, one of the most expensive condominiums here is my personal favourite - Verve Suites Mont Kiara.
 It commands a price per square foot as high as RM1,181.
 The units here are generally smaller and therefore the total price is nowhere close to the likes of 10 Mont Kiara.
 The facilities at Verve Suites are something to see.

 If you have a smaller budget, apartments that carry a decent price tag of below RM500 psf are available.
 Examples include Lanai Kiara, Aston Kiara 3, and Angkupuri.

 Many properties here have good investment performance.
 As mentioned earlier Kiara Ville and Mont Kiara Damai have shown fantastic yields.
 Based on my estimates using listing data from iProperty, Verve Suites has an occupancy level of at least 90%.

 With enough research, you'll be able to find anything from a studio to 5-bedroom apartment that comes with the sought after trinity for any high-rise property:

 #6 Good Access to Public Transport

+A big fallacy about Mont Kiara is that it’s not close to public transportation.
 There are no MRT, LRT or monorail routes that pass through Mont Kiara.